dde/qqcs/README.md

 QQCS contains all these features.
 It is an educational tool for first and second courses in Quantum Computing.

 QQCS can also be used by the quantum experimentalist.
-It can test the operation of quantum circuits step by step, displaying the output of each step as a quantum state, an equivalent gate, or a measure of one or more qubits, and it can quickly run through alternatives.
+It can test the operation of a quantum circuit step by step, displaying the output of each step as a quantum state, an equivalent gate, or a measure of one or more qubits, and it can quickly run through alternatives.

-Although QQCS is "one more thing to learn", it is designed to be an intuitive character reprentation of a quantum circuit, using familiar gate names and quantum notation, drawing on existing concepts so that the learning is minimal.
+Although QQCS is "one more thing to learn", it is designed to be an intuitive character representation of a quantum circuit, using familiar gate names and quantum notation, drawing on existing concepts so that the learning is minimal.